OpenMOSE/RWKV-LM-RLHF/README.md

    - Designed to mitigate common issues in RLHF like reward hacking and overoptimization

+- **RLHF Training with DPO(Direct Preference Optimization)**:

+  Direct Preference Optimization (DPO) is an advanced training method for Large Language Models that aims to align model outputs with human preferences more effectively than traditional methods.
+   - Directly optimizes for human preferences without the need for a separate reward model

+   - Simplifies the training pipeline compared to other preference learning methods

+   - More stable training process compared to RL-based methods

 - **Infinite Context Compression Distillation Training**:
   - This approach involves simultaneously training a student model using compressed logits data pre-acquired from a larger parameter model (for example, 14B) as soft labels, and the dataset as hard labels.